Descendants of Robert Vance

 1842, and John Dwiggins and Edward Daugherty (his

 brother-in-law) were named executors of his estate.
-On 16 September 1845 the executors petitioned the Court of Common
+The executors petitioned the Court of Common

 Pleas of Guernsey County to order that real estate of James Vance, deceased, be